How do you heat a house with solar power?

 Heating your home with solar thermal collectors

-Solar thermal collectors directly capture the sun’s energy as heat and tranfers it to a hot water tank in your home.
+Solar thermal collectors directly capture the sun’s energy as heat and transfers it to a hot water tank in your home.

 Unlike solar photovoltaic panels which use semiconductors to turn sunlight into electricity, solar thermal collectors are relatively simple devices.
 They work by using a dark colored collector to absorb the sun’s rays.
 The collector warms up, and the heated fluid inside travels along a loop to a heat exchanger that dumps the heat into a hot water tank.
 A system like this can supply the hot water needs for a home, or the hot water can be used for radiant space heating.